GeoMOER/geoAI/docs/units/_unit01/unit01-05_warm-up-r-spatial.md

 1. Read and operate the following chapters:
 * [Geographic data in R](https://geocompr.robinlovelace.net/spatial-class.html)
 * [Spatial data operations](https://geocompr.robinlovelace.net/spatial-operations.html#spatial-operations)
-2. Read and operate  Robert Hijmans' page about [unsupervised classification](https://rspatial.org/raster/rs/4-unsupclassification.html#unsupervised-classification).
-Follow his guideline.
+2. Read and work through Robert Hijmans' page about [unsupervised classification](https://rspatial.org/raster/rs/4-unsupclassification.html#unsupervised-classification).
+Follow his guidelines.
-Instead of the example data from Robert's tutorial, please use the Sentinel data or the DOP data independently of each other.
+Instead of the example data from Robert's tutorial, please use either the Sentinel data or the DOP data (not both).
 Since you will not find sufficient water areas in the data (unlike in Roberts' example) you can combine the vegetation-covered classes and the vegetation-free classes.

-Put your results (both classified images and your code, remember to use the course setup!) in a `Rmarkdown` file and convert it to a PDF document.
+Put your results -- both the classified images and your code -- in a `Rmarkdown` file and convert it to a PDF document.
+Remember to use the course setup structure!
-If there were problems or ambiguities during the implementation, please document them in a comprehensible way.
+If you experienced any problems or there were ambiguities in the implementation, please document them in a comprehensible way.

 Please upload this PDF file to ILIAS.
-Recommended deadline November 10.
+The recommended deadline is November 10.

-Hint: If you need help with Rmarkdown have a look at[R Markdown Quick Tour ](https://rmarkdown.rstudio.com/authoring_quick_tour.html) {: .notice--info}
+Hint: If you need help with `Rmarkdown`, have a look at [R Markdown Quick Tour ](https://rmarkdown.rstudio.com/authoring_quick_tour.html) {: .notice--info}
 {% endcapture %}